mosona-labs/mosona-manager/README.md

 Designed as a team-oriented / personal project management server monitor and terminal management tool, featuring comprehensive project permission control and SSH-driven remote management protocol.

-> Agentless Mode: No need to install any agents on the managed servers, simplifying deployment and reducing overhead.

-> Agent Mode: Optional lightweight agents can be deployed on managed servers.
-The Agent reports its status to the central server, or the central server queries the Agent for status.

 ## Features
 - **Project Management**: Create and manage multiple projects with ease.
 - **User Permissions**: Assign and control user permissions for each project.